Grannies armed with Molotov cocktails: Kyiv residents prepare for Russian troops

 Grannies armed with Molotov cocktails: Kyiv residents get ready for Russian troops

-Kim Sengupta, in Kyiv, talks to residents arming themselves in readiness to confront Russian soldiers, including a 72-year-old grandmother
+Kim Sengupta, in Kyiv, talks to residents arming themselves in readiness to confront Russian soldiers – including a 72-year-old grandmother

-Galyna Kucherenko was bemoaning the shortages of essential products which have inevitably come with the war in Ukraine.
-She and her family were alright for food, and the building they lived in had a basement shelter for the nightly bombing, but the problem was the fuel.
+Galyna Kucherenko is bemoaning the shortages of essential products that have inevitably come with the war in Ukraine.
+She and her family are all right for food, and the building they live in has a basement shelter for the nightly bombing, but the problem is the fuel.

-Was she and her family trying to get out of Kyiv like so many others?
-I asked.
-“No” came the indignant reply.
+Are she and her family trying to get out of Kyiv like so many others?
+I ask.
+“No” comes the indignant reply.
 “We need them for making Molotov cocktails to welcome the Russians!
-We have most of the other ingredients like alcohol.
+We have most of the other ingredients, like alcohol.
 But it is fuel, petrol that we are short of.”

-Ms Kurcherenko, 72, a mother-of-four, and grandmother-of-three, had firm views about those she considered responsible for those shortage.
+Ms Kucherenko, 72, a mother of four and a grandmother of three, has firm views about those she considers responsible for the shortages.

 “It is all the people who filled the tanks of their cars and filled up cans and left.
-I can understand getting children out, but grown men and women should be here, defending this city, that is their duty,” she wanted to point out.
+I can understand getting children out, but grown men and women should be here, defending this city.
+That is their duty,” she wants to point out.

 With invading Russian forces close to surrounding the capital, and trying to seize territory across the country, the Ukrainian government has repeatedly urged citizens to help defend the homeland.

-Citizen volunteers have been training on weekends for months.
-Laws were changed allowing them to keep high-calibre weapons at home.
+Citizen volunteers have been training at weekends for months.
+Laws were changed, allowing them to keep high-calibre weapons at home.

 The president, Volodymyr Zelensky, who has remained in Kyiv, spurning Joe Biden’s offer to fly him and his family to safety, has announced a programme for residents to be armed, and 18,000 sub-machine guns and assault rifles have been pledged for distribution.